synnaxlabs/synnax/docs/tech/rfc/0013-230526-pluto-visualization.md

 a new architecture for Synnax's visualization system, implementing a modular component based framework that shifts the responsibility of data fetching and rendering completely off of the main thread.
-The goal is to keep the user facing API 'reacty' while leveraging all the benefits of shifting the heavy lifting to a worker thread.
+The goal is to keep the user facing API 'reacty' while leveraging all the benefits of moving heavy lifting to a worker thread.

 # 1 - Vocabulary

+**Pluto** - The Synnax React component library.
+Source code available [here](../../../pluto).
+**Telemetry** - Data samples received from sensors and sent to actuators; typically stored on Synnax server.
+More details available [here](../../../pluto).
+**Series** - A strongly typed collection of telemetry samples over a time range.
+The fundamental unit of data transfer in Synnax server.

 # 2 - Motivation